AxiaCoin/axia-network-wiki/docs/node/node_config.md

 ### Subnet Configs

 It is possible to provide parameters for Subnets.
 Parameters here apply to all chains in the specified Subnets.
 Parameters must be specified with a `{subnetID}.json` config file under `--subnet-config-dir`.
-AxiaGo loads configs for Subnets specified in [`--whitelisted-subnet` parameter](#whitelisted-subnets-string).
+AXgo loads configs for Subnets specified in [`--whitelisted-subnet` parameter](#whitelisted-subnets-string).

 Full reference for all configuration options for a Subnet can be found in a separate [Subnet Configs](./subnet-configs) document.

 #### `--subnet-config-dir` (string):

 Specifies the directory that contains Subnet configs, as described above.
 Defaults to `$HOME/.axgo/configs/subnets`.
-If the flag is set explicitly, the specified folder must exist, or AxiaGo will exit with an error.
+If the flag is set explicitly, the specified folder must exist, or AXgo will exit with an error.
 This flag is ignored if `--subnet-config-content` is specified.

 Example: Let's say we have a Subnet with ID `p4jUwqZsA2LuSftroCd3zb4ytH8W99oXKuKVZdsty7eQ3rXD6`.
 We can create a config file under the default `subnet-config-dir` at `$HOME/.axgo/configs/subnets/p4jUwqZsA2LuSftroCd3zb4ytH8W99oXKuKVZdsty7eQ3rXD6.json`.
 An example config file is: